What Does Finance Do?

 We sit at the heart of government decision making, and assist the government in shaping and delivering its agenda by providing high quality advice and services over a wide range of policy and program areas.

-We engage on fiscal and economic matters – particularly in relation to the budget, spending, and better practice regulation.
+We engage on fiscal and economic matters – particularly in relation to the Australian Government Budget.
 We deliver professional support to our ministers, parliamentarians and their staff, and to the government as a whole.

 Some of the dynamic work delivered by Finance includes:

-- supporting the delivery of the Federal Budget
+- supporting the delivery of the Australian Government Budget

 - managing the government’s non-defence property and the sale of government assets